JPFBioinformatics/RNAseq_BULK/README.txt

         -outFilterMultimapNmax
         Maximum allowed number of multi-mapping locations.
 Reads exceeding this are discarded.

+        -outFilterMismatchNoverLmax
+        max mismatch score before read is discarded (optional, we use star default usually) just leave it blank unless you have a good reason
+        0.2 would mean that the alignment must be at least 80% correct

         -outSAMtype
         Output file format and sorting method.
 Examples:
             BAM Unsorted